*Updated September 2022

 The internet of medical things (IoMT), which includes wearable technology in healthcare and remote monitoring, is set to revolutionize the healthcare industry in many ways.
 This includes healthcare in hospitals and healthcare at home in ways that would decrease cost and spending, optimize the work of medical personnel, and improve the quality of self-care for chronic patients.

-One such wearable technology in healthcare that falls under the auspice of IoMT is the Medicsen Smartpatch, which helps people with chronic diseases to live a life less encumbered by their conditions.
-First, the smartpatch by Medicsen is meant to monitor the recipient’s vital signs and adjust the amount of drugs that are to be delivered accordingly.
-Then, waves increase the pores below the patch and administer the drug (insulin, heparin, etc.) without the need for needles or any pain.
+One such wearable technology in healthcare that falls under the auspice of IoMT is the Medicsen Smartpatch, which helps people with chronic diseases to live a life less encumbered by their condition.
+The smartpatch by Medicsen is meant to monitor the recipient’s vital signs and adjust the amount of drugs that are to be delivered accordingly.
+Then, waves increase the pores below the patch and administer the drug (insulin, heparin, etc.) without the need for needles and pain.

 1. Using big data and AI to identify the medicinal potential of plants

-One such example is Brightseed, a company that pairs AI with big data to identify the chemical components of plants that could be used as medicine for humans.
+Brightseed is a company that has done this by pairing AI with big data to identify the chemical components of plants that could be used as medicine for humans.
 The AI technology, named Forager, “illuminates the interaction between plant bioactives and human biology.”
 It’s regarded as the only tech that can predict “which plant compounds are bioactive and how they impact specific health areas.”
 One example of Brightseed’s success was giving rise to the first AI-powered discovery of phytonutrients that target liver and metabolic health.
-The compounds are being tested as a treatment for fatty liver.
+The compounds are being tested as a treatment option for fatty liver.

 Worst technology in medicine

-Truly, they can’t all be winners.
+Alas, they can’t all be winners.
 Lots of new technology also means lots of things can go wrong.
 And while most manufacturers start off with the best of intentions, you know what they say - the road to hell is paved with good intentions.
+"Bleeding edge" isn't supposed to make you bleed, right?

 5. Implantable spine fusion that may kill you

-It all starts with a great idea - Zimmer Biomet’s Implantable Spinal Fusion Stimulators are planted during spinal fusion surgery with the aim to aid natural bone healing and eventually the permanent reconnecting of spinal bones after injury.
-The device provides electrical stimulation that helps further the process.
+It all starts with a great idea - Zimmer Biomet’s Implantable Spinal Fusion Stimulators are planted during spinal fusion surgery with the aim to promote natural bone healing and eventually the permanent reconnecting of spinal bones after injury.
+The device provides electrical stimulation that helps the process.

 According to an Oxford research team, “transvaginal mesh products for pelvic organ prolapse have been approved on the basis of weak evidence over the last 20 years.”
 The transvaginal mesh, first approved in 2002, was meant to treat prolapsed pelvic organs, which can happen as a result of POP or SUI, by strengthening the muscles and returning affected organs to their original place.
 However, since then, two things have happened.
 One, similar products were created with different materials and without proper testing.
 Two, and worst of all, these mesh products have caused a lot of harm and suffering to the women using them.

-Both in England and the US, there has been a strong case against transvaginal mesh, as their side effects and complications, which range from constant bleeding and UTIs to pain and infections, far outweigh their benefits.
+Both in England and the US, a strong case against transvaginal mesh has been made.
+Their side effects and complications, which range from constant bleeding and UTIs to pain and infections, far outweigh their benefits.
 In 2019, the FDA banned the manufacturing, distribution, and selling of mesh products for POP treatment.
 The two last mesh manufacturers - Boston Scientific and Coloplast - were ordered to cease production and distribution as well.

 3. Defective Defibrillators